charif1031/Modern-Ecommerce-Platforms/README.md

 - **Tracking and Notifications:**
 Customers can track the status of their order through the platform.
 They may receive email or SMS notifications about order updates, shipping progress, and estimated delivery times.

+- **Receive product steps:**
+Receive the product from the transport company.

 ### Website